aligheshlaghi97/asynchronous-python/README.md

 1. * **Introduction to Asynchronous Programming**
      - What is asynchronous programming?
      - Thread vs process, Concurrency vs parallelism, GIL
-     - Event loops, coroutines, non-blocking I/O
+     - Event loops and coroutines

 2. * **Getting Started with asyncio**
      - Overview of the asyncio module in Python